nh2/chrubuntu-script/README.md

 ***
  Do not repartition your harddrive in any way during installtion process.
- If you with to use different disk layout, modify chrubuntu-format4linux.sh and re-format your harddrive.
+ If you wish to use different disk layout, modify chrubuntu-format4linux.sh and re-format your harddrive.
 ***

 Project contents